 ASC 740 also clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements and prescribes a recognition threshold and measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-There were no unrecognized tax benefits as of December 14, 2015.
+There were no unrecognized tax benefits as of June 30, 2016 and December 31, 2015, respectively.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.